 - improved tolerance of conventional therapy,

 - deterioration in clinical condition, in the absence of vitamin C dosage.

-The side effects of mega dosages of vitamin C seem to be minimal, though.
+On the other hand, the side effects of mega dosages of vitamin C seem to be minimal.
 Patients experienced symptoms of Jarisch-Herxheimer reaction.
 This is a reaction of the body to endotoxins produced by the necrosis of harmful cells.
 Fever, chills, strong body odor, and pimples may be other side effects.

 Don’t forget that these side effects happened to cancer patients, after megadoses of vitamin C. Symptoms resolved after 2 to 3 hours, after injection with vitamin C.

 Most noteworthy, therapy with high dosages of vitamin C (IVC) may:

 - stabilize cancer,

 - keep tumor stable,